Certifying optimal device-independent quantum randomness in quantum networks: Calculating upper bound on the Holevo quantity when taking for multiparty device-independent quantum cryptographic applications

 The calculation on the upper bound of the Holevo quantity is inspired by Refs.~\cite{pironio2009device,grasselli2021entropy} with following steps. \begin{description} \item[Step 1] \emph{Reduction to two dimensional quantum systems for the $(N,2,2)$ Bell scenarios.} It has been well established that due to Jordan's Lemma\cite{masanes2006asymptotic,goh2018geometry}, for the Bell scenario with $N$ parties, 2 inputs and 2 outcomes, the upper bound for the multipatite Bell value can be achieved using qubits systems~\cite{pironio2009device,grasselli2021entropy}.
 Here we directly use this conclusion without detail proofs.

 \item[Step 2] \emph{Reduction in the GHZ basis.} We firstly start from $N=3$ cases, for which the three-qubit GHZ basis vectors are:

-Without loss of generality, we consider that the entanglement source is controlled by Eve who is allowed to have quantum registers and holds purifications on users states.
+We consider that the entanglement source is controlled by Eve who is allowed to have quantum registers and holds purifications on users states.
 Without loss of generality, we calculate the Holevo quantity in $X-Z$ plane.
 The observations can be modeled as

 The Bell expression is described as

 in which the related operators are